All Episodes

 I add lib all around it constantly.

-Because he's like, where is he now?
+Drives my teleprompter, the guy that moves the teleprompter nuts because he's like, where is he now?

 I have no idea.

-What's he saying that?
+What's he saying now?

 Where do I stop?